 Effective June 2014, the Company's US qualified defined benefit plan was amended and benefits offered to all current union participants of the Cash Balance Plan (hired on or after January 1, 2001) at the Company's Narrows, Virginia facility have been frozen and the US qualified defined benefit plan was closed to future union participants at the facility.
 Accumulated benefits earned and service rendered through May 2014 under the Plan provisions for the Cash Balance Plan Participants will continue to be considered for purposes of determining retirement benefits.
 Effective May 2014, the Company's US qualified defined benefit plan was amended and benefits offered to all current union participants of the Flat Rate Plan at the Company's Narrows, Virginia facility have been frozen and the US qualified defined benefit plan was closed to future union participants at the facility.
-Accumulated benefits earned and service rendered through December 2014 under the Plan provisions for the Flat Rate Plan provisions for the Flat Rate Plan Participants will continue to be considered for purposes of determining retirement benefit plan was closed to future union participants at the facility.
+Accumulated benefits earned and service rendered through December 2014 under the Plan provisions for the Flat Rate Plan provisions for the Flat Rate Plan Participants at the facility.
 Accumulated benefits earned and service rendered through December 2014 under the Plan provisions for the Flat Rate Plan Participants will continue to be considered for purposes of determining retirement benefits and eligibility for early retirement.
 These actions did not result in a curtailment gain or loss as the projected benefit obligation does not rely on salary assumptions.